aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 To produce a standard beacon from a sequence of bytes :
 1. Compute the HMAC
 1. Truncate the HMAC, to the [beacon length](#beacon-length)
-1. Turn the result into a hex string, with leading zeros removed.
+1. Turn the result into a hex string.

 For example, the beacon for `banana` might be `4f`.